Shandel05/NSG/README.md

 <img src="https://i.imgur.com/VADCtAe.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-Within the Azure portal, I opened the networking settings for the Ubuntu VM and added an inbound security rule to block ICMP traffic.
+Within the Azure portal, I opened the networking settings for the Linux "Ubuntu" VM and added an inbound security rule to block ICMP traffic.
 I make sure to have the priority higher than SSH (300) to ensure the rule applies first.
 </p>
 <br />